 * Keep negative rates on hold as expected

-* Still ready to intervene to rein in strong franc (Recasts with comments from news conference)
+* Still ready to intervene to rein in strong franc (Adds comments from SNB chairman and analysts)

-BERN, Dec 14 (Reuters) - The Swiss National Bank expects inflation in Switzerland to exceed its target in three years' time - indicating a potential timeline for the central bank's exiting its ultra-loose monetary policy.
+BERN, Dec 14 (Reuters) - The Swiss National Bank expects inflation in Switzerland to exceed its target in three years - an indication of when it might exit its ultra-loose monetary policy.

-The SNB on Thursday kept that policy in place, saying the Swiss franc remained "highly valued" despite its weakening this year.
+The SNB kept that policy in place on Thursday, saying the Swiss franc weakened this year but remained "highly valued".

-But it said it expected Swiss prices to rise 2.1 percent in the third quarter of 2020 - marginally higher than the bank's goal of price stability, which it defines as prices rising by less than 2 percent.
+The SNB said it expected Swiss consumer prices to rise 2.1 percent in the third quarter of 2020 - marginally higher than the bank's goal of price stability, which it defines as prices rising by less than 2 percent.

-The bank outlined its views hours before a meeting of the European Central Bank, which has reduced the pace of its asset purchase program, seen as the first stage in weaning the euro zone off loose money.
+It outlined its views hours before a meeting of the European Central Bank, which has reduced the pace of its asset purchase programme, seen as the first stage in weaning the euro zone off loose money.

-The ECB meeting may debate tweaking its pledge to keep money at its current ultra-easy level, although it will likely ultimately reaffirm its policy stance.
+The ECB meeting may debate tweaking its pledge to keep money at its current ultra-easy level, although it is likely to ultimately reaffirm its policy stance.

-The Swiss bank tweaked upwards its short-term inflation expectations for 2017 and 2018 while leaving its 2019 view unchanged.
+The Swiss central bank nudged up its short-term inflation expectations for 2017 and 2018 while leaving its 2019 view unchanged.

-Rising prices, attributed to the recent weakening of the franc and rising oil prices, could lead to higher interest rates which have been frozen in negative territory for nearly three years, analysts said.
+Rising prices, attributed to the recent weakening of the franc and higher oil prices, could lead to higher interest rates, analysts said.
+Rates have been frozen in negative territory for nearly three years.

-Jordan was speaking as the SNB kept the target range for its benchmark interest rate frozen at minus 1.25 percent to minus 0.25 percent, in line with the expectations of analysts polled by Reuters.
+The SNB kept the target range for its benchmark interest rate at minus 1.25 percent to minus 0.25 percent, in line with market expectations.

-It kept its negative rate of 0.75 percent on deposits held by commercial banks with the SNB, a measure to reduce the attraction of the Swiss franc to investors.
+It kept its negative rate of 0.75 percent on deposits held by commercial banks with the SNB, a measure to make Swiss franc less attractive to investors.

-Analysts said the SNB's increasing inflation expectations could be the Swiss central bank's signal it was considering tightening monetary policy, although it remained unclear when the central bank would start increasing interest rates.
+Analysts said the SNB's rising inflation expectations could be the central bank's long-term sign it was considering tightening monetary policy.